TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

-1. Suck it! - Jet guns only!
+1. Democracy Intensifies - Everyone votes for a randomat every 30 seconds!
-2. Hwapoon! - Everyone gets a 'Hwapoon!' and a "Yogscast Lewis" model, if installed
+2. Suck it! - Jet guns only!
-3. The killer is coming... - A horror themed randomat that makes someone a powerful killer...
+3. Hwapoon! - Everyone gets a 'Hwapoon!' and a "Yogscast Lewis" model, if installed

 # Randomats